Poet: Education

-Poets of earlier times were often well read and highly educated people while others were to a large extent self-educated.
+Poets of earlier times were often well read and highly educated people, while others were to a large extent self-educated.
 A few poets such as John Gower and John Milton were able to write poetry in more than one language.
 Some Portuguese poets, as Francisco de Sá de Miranda, wrote not only in Portuguese but also in Spanish.
 Jan Kochanowski wrote in Polish and in Latin, France Prešeren and Karel Hynek Mácha wrote some poems in German, although they were poets of Slovenian and Czech respectively.
 Adam Mickiewicz, the greatest poet of Polish language, wrote a Latin ode for emperor Napoleon III.
 Another example is Jerzy Pietrkiewicz, a Polish poet.
 When he moved to Great Britain, he ceased to write poetry in Polish, but started writing a novel in English.
 He also translated poetry into English.

 Many universities offer degrees in creative writing though these only came into existence in the 20th century.
 While these courses are not necessary for a career as a poet, they can be helpful as training, and for giving the student several years of time focused on their writing.

 Poets of sacred verse

 Lyrical poets who write sacred poetry ("hymnographers") differ from the usual image of poets in a number of ways.
-A hymnographer such as Isaac Watts who wrote 700 poems in his lifetime, may have their lyrics sung by millions of people every Sunday morning, but are not always included in anthologies of poetry.
+Hymnographers such as Isaac Watts who wrote 700 poems in his lifetime, may have their lyrics sung by millions of people every Sunday morning but are not always included in anthologies of poetry.
 Because hymns are perceived of as "worship" rather than "poetry", the term "artistic kenosis" is sometimes used to describe the hymnographer's success in "emptying out" the instinct to succeed as a poet.
 A singer in the pew might have several of Watts's stanzas memorized, without ever knowing his name or thinking of him as a poet.